 Our use of plastic is getting drastic.
 Our love of meat and dairy is making climate change pretty scary.
 And our reliance on fossil fuels… doesn’t rhyme with much.
 Nonetheless, it’s pretty poor for the environment.
-In recent years, we’ve become too well educated to continue burying our heads in the sand.
-We know full well that the choices we make as a consumer can wither damage or help to protect the planet we all share.
+In recent years, we’ve become too well-educated to continue burying our heads in the sand.
+We know full well that the choices we make as a consumer can either damage or help to protect the planet we all share.
 We’re all doing our best to eat more plants and less of everything else (animal agriculture contributes more to climate change, deforestation, animal habitat loss and ocean dead zones than any other industry).
 To walk and cycle more, and only use our cars when absolutely necessary to reduce our carbon footprint.
 And to implement ways to save water and energy.

 Find natural alternatives to familiar cleaning products